 Aptiv also makes other technologies, like over-the-air-updates, that allow today's vehicles to update their software -- and will enable the vehicles of tomorrow to become smarter and more capable than ever before.

 Aptiv's revenue jumped 8% in the most recent quarter, and its earnings per share increased by 5%, to $1.34.
 That may seem like modest growth now, but don't overlook the company's future.
 More than 33 million self-driving cars will be sold annually in 2040.
 Aptiv is gearing up for that world now, and investors should take notice of its potential.

 We're still in the very early stages of the driverless-vehicle story, and much can happen to change the state of the industry.
 But between the steady expansion of Alphabet's Waymo, Tesla's early lead building expertise in the space, and Aptiv's central position as a pure play on the market, we think astute investors would do well to at least add these three stocks to their watch lists today.

 - The $16,728 Social Security Bonus You Cannot Afford to Miss

-Demitrios Kalogeropoulos has no position in any of the stocks mentioned.
-Jamal Carnette, CFA has no position in any of the stocks mentioned.
-Leo Sun has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Ambarella and Nvidia.
-The Motley Fool recommends BlackBerry.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
+Anders Bylund owns shares of Alphabet (A shares) and Tesla.
+Chris Neiger has no position in any of the stocks mentioned.
+Steve Symington has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), and Tesla.
 The Motley Fool has a disclosure policy.